alex88ridolfi/Dracula/README.md

 JUMP

-This is necessary for the script to start processing the first line in acc_WRAPs.dat, WHICH YOU MUST HAVE, otherwise the scripts does not start.
-If you don't have a previous acc_WRAPs.dat file, just make one with three zeros separated by spaces.
-If you use zero as the first number, all solutions (whether made by sieve.sh or dracula.sh) will start with a zero.
+This is necessary for the scipt to start.

 IMPORTANT: as in sieve.sh, it is important that at least one TOA is outside the JUMP statements.
 This acts a phase reference for the fit, which won't be stable if you don't have at least one TOA outside the groups bracketed with JUMPs (which are the ones you can connect).
 This can be a face TOA, or a copy of the first or last TOAs.

 After that, enter your TEMPO, basedir, rundir, timfile, parfile information at the top of the script (as in the sieve.sh script) and e-mail, if you want the solutions to be e-mailed to you and not to me.
 If you're continuing work from sieve.sh, please change the file with the TOAs, as shown above.

 Then, finally, make it run, by simply calling the script!

+> ./dracula.sh

-The timing solution(s) will appear in your base working directory as solution_n.m.par, where n and m are two unique integers that tell you in which cycle was the solution found.
+The acceptable timing solution(s) will appear in your base working directory as solution_n.m.par, where n and m are two unique integers that tell you in which cycle was the solution found.

+The corresponding file solution_n.m.par lists the rotation numbers and the reduced chi2 of the solutions, in the third column from the end.
+The last column is the name of the corresponding solution_n.m.par.

+The file list_solutions.dat will have a list of all solutions - rotation numbers, reduced chi2 of the solutions, and the names of the corresponding timing solution.

+The file acc_WRAPs.dat will be very much the same as list_solutions.dat, only without the last column.
+This allows you to continue your work if you have additional gaps between TOAs data sets that have not yet been tagged.

+******* Advantages of dracula.sh *******

 The dracula.sh routine is superior to sieve.sh, and should preferably be used: